bank8426/try-next-nextauth-tailwind-sanity-sentry/README.md

 - Next.js v15 - as a React framework
 - Auth.js v5 (known as NextAuth.js) - as an authentication tool
 - Github Oauth App - as an authentication provider
-- Sanity - as a headless CMS (Content Management System) which mean they provided backend, database(called datasets in Sanity and only 2 datasets in free tier), caching mechanism, and library to interact with Sanity.
+- Sanity - as a headless CMS (Content Management System), which means they provide backend, database(called datasets in Sanity and only 2 datasets in the free tier), caching mechanism, and a library to interact with Sanity.
 - Tailwind CSS v4 - as a CSS framework
 - ShadCN - as a UI component library
 - TypeScript - as a type-checking tool